 What You Need To Build A New Website – Web Design Checklist

 Building a new web design checklist can be a daunting task so we’ve tried to make it a whole lot easier for you.
-The following list is a complete audit of all website content that should be provided by to your marketing agency in order to create the best website possible.
+The following list is a complete audit of all website content that should be provided by your marketing agency in order to create the best website possible.
 Please consider writing or obtaining all of the following information in preparation for your next web design overhaul.
 If you find that you are missing or need help gathering this information, let your marketing agency know and they can discuss the availability of copywriting and creative content services.
 Let’s start with the basics.

 Basic Business Website Information

 Every new website should begin by obtaining a full audit of your marketing efforts.
-Identifying your goals, branding, and marketing message is essential to creating an effective design that truly captures your audiences attention.
+Identifying your goals, branding, and marketing message is essential to creating an effective design that truly captures your audience’s attention.

 Your domain name is the URL you plan on using for your new website build.
-It is important to choose a domain name that has high potential to ranking authority.
+It is important to choose a domain name that has a high potential to rank authority.
 Your domain name should include your brand name, marketing message, or choice keywords related to your service or product for easier ranking.
 Addresses like .com, .org, and .biz are most acceptable for local businesses.
 You will want to purchase a domain name through your hosting provider in order to keep things simple.

 Hosting Provider + Login Info

 Many design agencies will require your hosting login information or may offer custom hosting packages themselves.
 This is because many settings in the back end of your server must be tweaked, updated, and connected to different parts of your website in order to make it work properly.
 Many platforms allow you to add partners or custom user logins so you can retain full control while allowing developers to access important areas.
 For most clients, we recommend WordPress Basic From Inmotion Hosting.
 It’s cheap, fast, and excellent for any website application.